wattsworth/joule/docs/pipes.rst

 Intervals
 +++++++++

-Streams represent continuous time series data.
-In order to communicate the absence of data in a stream the producer can close the current data interval.
-By default calls to write are assumed to be contiguous, that is there are no missing samples in the stream.
-If the producer needs to indicate that some samples are missing it should explicitly close the current interval.
+Streams are divided into intervals of continuous time series data.
+The first write to a pipe starts a new stream interval.
+Subsequent writes append data to this interval.
+This indicates to data consumers that there are no missing samples in the stream.
+To indicate missing data the producer closes the interval.
+A new interval is started on the next write.
+The plot below shows a stream with three seperate intervals indicating two regions of missing data.

 .. image:: /images/intervals.png

-Producer:
+Data Producers
+    The code snippet below shows how a data producer indicates missing samples using intervals.
+    In normal operation the sensor output is a single continuous stream interval.
+If the sensor has an error the exception handler closes the current interval and logs the event.
+See :ref:`IntermittentReader` for a complete example.

 .. code-block:: python

+    while True:
         try:
             data = sensor.read()
             await pipe.write(data)
         except SensorException:
             log.error("sensor error!")
             await pipe.close_interval()

-Consumer:
+Data Consumers
+    The code snippet below shows how a data consumer detects interval breaks in a stream.
+At an interval boundary read will return data up to the end of the current interval and set the end_of_interval flag.
+The next call to read will return data from the new interval and clear the flag.
+Any unconsumed data will be returned with the next read even though it is from a previous interval.
+Therefore it is best practice to completely consume data on an interval break and reset any buffers to their initial state as suggested with the fir_filter logic below.
+See :ref:`MedianFilter` for a complete example on handling interval boundaries.

 .. code-block:: python

-    while(1):
+    while True:
         data = await pipe.read()
         pipe.consume(len(data))
         output = fir_filter.run(data)
         if(pipe.end_of_interval):
             fir_filter.reset()

-Filters should propagate input interval breaks to the outputs
+In general filters should propagate input interval breaks to their outputs.
+In other words unless a filter can restore missing input data, it should have at least as much missing output data.
+The snippet below shows the logic for propagating interval breaks.

 .. code-block:: python